Skip to main content

 Overview

-Units (Only for Projects with multiple Units)
+Units (Only for projects with multiple units)

 NPS - Net Promoter Score

-Calculating NPS
+Calculate NPS

-Net Promoter, Net Promoter Score and NPS are registered trademarks of Bain & Company, Inc., Satmetrix Systems, Inc. and Fred Reichheld.
+Net Promoter, Net Promoter Score and NPS are registered trademarks of Bain & Company, Inc., Satmetrix Systems, Inc., and Fred Reichheld.

 Did this answer your question?